-This eclectic exhibition showcases a diverse range and medium of work reflecting the dynamic and ever-evolving Chinese art scene and including paintings, works on paper, photography, sculpture, video and installation.
+This eclectic exhibition showcased a diverse range and medium of work reflecting the dynamic and ever-evolving Chinese art scene and included paintings, works on paper, photography, sculpture, video and installation.

-In conjunction with the touring exhibition we plan to bring Two Generation artists to attend the exhibition openings and participate in public forums and ‘Artists Residencies’ being planned by our partner organisations and educational institutions during the exhibition period.
+In conjunction with the touring exhibition we brought Two Generation artists to attend each of the exhibition openings and participate in public forums and ‘Artists Residencies’ planned by our partner organisations and educational institutions during the exhibition period.

-With the assistance of the Copyright Agency Limited we will host a number of young Chinese curators to work alongside Catherine Croll in managing each exhibition.
-The curators will be introduced to gallery directors and established, emerging and Indigenous Australia artists with a view to having them hold exhibitions and residencies by Australian artists in China in the future.
+With the assistance of the Copyright Agency Limited we hosted a number of young Chinese curators to work alongside Catherine Croll in managing each exhibition.
+The curators were introduced to gallery directors and established, emerging and Indigenous Australia artists with a view to having them hold exhibitions and residencies by Australian artists in China in the future.

-Two Generations will be shown at the following venues:
+Two Generations was shown at the following venues:

-As part of Chinese New Year at Sydney Town Hall – January 16 to 28
+Sydney Town Hall (City of Sydney Chinese New Year Festival) – January 16 to 28

 Manning Regional Art Gallery, Taree – February 4 to 26

-As part of Art Month (Sydney) at Damien Minton Gallery – March 13 to 24
+Damien Minton Gallery (Sydney Art Month)- March 13 to 24

 University of Newcastle Gallery – March 30 to May 6